top of page

 A white filling, known as composite resin or composite resin fillings, are synthetic materials that combine tiny filler particles of glass, mineral, or resin in a mouldable matrix.
 There are coupling agents that join the fibres together when blue light is applied.
 This means the resin material can go in to the cavity surface and adapt into all the nooks and crannies.
 Once the blue light is applied, the resin sets hard and is safe to chew on.
 Ok that was a mouthful, but what basically does that mean?
 Well when you read on further about amalgam fillings or silver fillings, you will know one of the drawbacks with the older style fillings, was their incompleteness when it came to bonding to the tooth.
 The white filling or composite filling, overcomes this and bonds solidly and in every part to the tooth to ensure they are no tiny gaps.

-in white fillings, or composite fillings, the type of filler particles, the percentage of filler in the matrix, and the size of the filler all determine the physical properties of the resin, and which resin is best applied in different parts of the mouth.
+For white fillings the type of filler particles, the percentage of filler in the matrix, and the size of the filler all determine the physical properties of the material.
+Different materials are best applied in different parts of the mouth.

 What is super important is the attachment of the dental filling to the tooth, this is known as the 'bond'.
 Having a strong bond means less likelihood of sensitivity, less chance the filling will get decay under it again, and a. stronger filling.
 At Dentista we strive to follow 'Biomimetic' protocols.
 This means we use the gold standard materials and techniques and take the time and care necessary to create a strong bond of the dental filling to your tooth.
 Not all dental fillings are created equal!